 Stop harvesting asparagus now.
-Provide support for your Asparagus ferns using bamboo canes and string, position the canes at regular intervals, to form a rectangle around the asparagus, and then simply wind or tie twine around the canes, to provide support at three intervals, from fairly close to the ground upwards.
-This will protect your asparagus against wind damage, allowing the ferns to develop to their full size and build up the necessary reserves and strength they require for next year’s crop.
+Provide support for your Asparagus ferns using bamboo canes and string; position the canes at regular intervals, to form a rectangle around the asparagus, and then simply wind or tie twine around the canes, to provide support at three intervals, from fairly close to the ground upwards.
+This will protect your asparagus against wind damage, allowing the ferns to develop to their full size and build up the necessary reserves and strength they require to grow successfully for next year’s crop.

-In trials on my own allotment I have found companion planting asparagus with Calendula reduces the number of asparagus beetles and their larva that my asparagus endures.
-I grow open centred varieties of Calendula which are great for bees and other pollinating insects, such as the regular pot marigold Calendula officinalis, or for something a bit different try Calendula officinalis ‘Sherbet Fizz’, or Calendula officinalis nana ‘Fruit Twist’.
+In trials on my own allotment, I have found companion planting asparagus with Calendula reduces the number of asparagus beetles and their larva that my asparagus endures.
+I grow open centred varieties of Calendula, which are great for bees and other pollinating insects, such as the regular pot marigold Calendula officinalis, or for something a bit different try Calendula officinalis ‘Sherbet Fizz’, or Calendula officinalis nana ‘Fruit Twist’.

 Remove any flower spikes on rhubarb as they appear.

 Earth up maincrop potatoes.

 After six weeks the nutrients in most composts will have run out of steam, so use a high-potash feed to encourage flowering – tomato feed is ideal.
 Keep deadheading to ensure continuous flowering and prevent your plants producing seed rather than flowers.
 It also keeps everything looking pretty; even a few minutes deadheading makes a huge difference, but it’s important to deadhead your plants regularly to get the best display from your bedding plants.
 If you’re looking for a good quality compost, you might be interested to read the results of my Compost Trials.